 First Things First!
 Here’s Why Your Tap Water Appears Rusty

 Tap water contains small quantities of naturally occurring minerals such as manganese and iron.
 And as long as these minerals are in limited quantities, the tap water remains crystal clear.
 But when the amount of minerals exceeds in tap water, the tap water turns brownish or rusty.
 The good thing is that these minerals do not pose any health concerns, but they may make the water smell and taste a little weird.
-Therefore, we suggest you get the water quality inspected by a plumbing services in La Mirada.
+Therefore, we suggest you get the water quality inspected by a plumbing services in La Mirada, CA.

 What Causes the Sudden Mineral Increase in Tap Water?

 When water flows through pipes, some minerals present in the water tend to settle at the bottom of the pipes over time.
 Later, when there is an increase in speed or change of direction of water flow, it causes a stir that leads to the mineral sediments being re-suspended in the water, resulting in excess minerals in the water.

 So, what can cause changes to water flow in the pipes?
 When there’s a pipe leak, the water flow will be affected due to a change in water pressure.
 The settled mineral sediments are stirred in maintenance operations such as the routine cleaning of water tanks, flushing service pipes in buildings, and testing fire hydrants.
 This can also cause water to flow faster than usual and, in the process, stir up the settled mineral sediments.

 Is Brown Water Harmful?